Natural Nutrition Program: Registration and Admission

 Granting of exemptions is strictly at the discretion of the branch manager, and decisions are final.
 No more than 25% of the program may qualify for exemption; therefore, a minimum of 75% of total studies must be taken with the Canadian School of Natural Nutrition in order to be eligible for the Diploma in Natural Nutrition.
 Prior learning assessment and advanced standing do not apply at all branches.

-Information Sessions and Auditing of Classes
+Information Sessions and Free Classes

 A registration form will be sent with a brochure upon request.
 It is advised that potential students register well before the March and September start dates as enrollment is limited to 15 to 30 students per class.
 Tuition tax receipts (T2202A) are issued for income tax purposes.
 Refunds are given for withdrawals where applicable.